 This policy is presented as clear evidence of the extraordinary and systemic nature of violations that, most problematically, is always presented as an ongoing policy in the news media.
-A Washington Post (WP) Op-Ed used the policy to advocate for the establishment of the COI, writing that “real and imagined dissenters and as many as three generations of their relatives are punished to eliminate ‘the seeds’ of bad families” (Genser 2013).
+A WP Op-Ed used the policy to advocate for the establishment of the COI, writing that “real and imagined dissenters and as many as three generations of their relatives are punished to eliminate ‘the seeds’ of bad families” (Genser 2013).
 According to Christian Science Monitor, “informants are everywhere.
 At the mere suspicion of dissent, a person or a whole family can simply ‘disappear’” (Marquand 2013).
 WP raises the alarm that all evidence of family incarcerations policy is to be destroyed in case of war or upheaval according to Kim Il-sung’s “kill-all order” that was, it is claimed, subsequently reaffirmed by Kim Jong-il (Cohen 2014).
 A video by HRW (2014) also presents it as an ongoing and systematic policy.
 The COI encourages this through such undated testimonies as Jin Hwa Jeong’s (defected in 1999), claiming that DPRK media personnel “can disappear and their family can be gone overnight, and sometimes, the three generations are wiped out” (COI: 224).
 As Ahn Myong-chol told NBC News, if he did not address Kim as the “Great Leader”, “all of my family members will be put in prison” (NBC 2003).

 The Commission’s finding that family incarceration is an ongoing crime is deceptive.
 The COI establishes the salience of guilt-by-association through reproducing NKDB (2012) statistics that show 35.7 percent of political prisoners are there for that reason (COI: 752).
 This is misleading at best.
 The 35.7 percent statistic was “re-construed” (COI’s words) based on an aggregation of NKDB’s survey and interview results that asked refugees if they knew about cases of people sent to political prison camps, and if so, what was the reason for their incarceration.
 These testimonies are unverifiable and allow each former prisoner to “re-construe” the narrative of an unknown number of their former fellow prisoners and their families.
 Since cases can be reported going back several decades and are all aggregated together, and many guilt-by-association prisoners are subsequently released and therefore are more likely to give testimony (Lankov 2013d), the results cannot possibly be considered an accurate rendering of the prison population today.
 Compounding this are other peculiarities that manipulate the data, and a lack of methodological explanation.

 Two other passages also exaggerate the ongoing nature of the policy.
-The Commission concludes in another section that “guilt by association punishment is still systematically applied” (COI: 1080), it is referring to the forced relocation of families out of the capital for the perceived wrongdoing of the patriarch.
+When the Commission concludes in another section that “guilt by association punishment is still systematically applied” (COI: 1080), it is referring to the forced relocation of families out of the capital for the perceived wrongdoing of the patriarch.
 Other allegations (COI: 745, 751) are guilt-by-association defined broadly, not family punishments.